 - The ability to be comfortable with conflict

-This is an online video training and is designed to be interactive with students by random quizzes and final exam.
+This is an online video training and is designed to be interactive with students by random quizzes and a final exam.
 Student login time is tracked per student to verify time spent in the course if needed.
 Testing cannot be done until videos are watched.
-Each video has a unique symbol or picture that will appear prominently during the video and is part of the test questions, this will insure the video has been watched.
-Certificates will only be available for print after success completion of the final exam and the course evaluation.
+Each video has a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
+Certificates will only be available for print after successful completion of the final exam and the course evaluation.

 Each certificate will indicate that it was an online training and will note the post control number and the CLEE hours given.